-Bergzicht Training, a Stellenbosch-based, non-governmental organisation dedicated to developing the skills of poor, unemployed, unskilled and semi-skilled individuals from the Western Cape, will once again offer three advanced skills development training programmes to individuals between 19 and 35 who are interested in hospitality, health care or working in the education sector.
+Bergzicht Training and Development, a Stellenbosch-based, non-governmental organisation dedicated to developing the skills of poor, unemployed, unskilled and semi-skilled individuals from the Western Cape, will once again offer three advanced skills development training programmes to individuals between 19 and 35 who are interested in hospitality, health care or working in the education sector.

 The advanced programmes are subsidised, with beneficiaries only required to cover a registration fee of R160 for their programme of choice and an additional R65 for the entry-level iPOWER (Self-Empowering) Foundation Programme that must be completed before they may apply for an advanced programme.

-Over the last 26 years Bergzicht Training has trained more than 10 000 beneficiaries and found employment for about 76% of those graduates.
+Over the last 26 years Bergzicht Training and Development has trained more than 10 000 beneficiaries and found employment for about 76% of those graduates.

 Starting in September, the organisation will once again be offering a Health and Frail Care Programme, the Cathsseta-accredited Food Preparation Assistant and Food and Beverage Service Assistant Programme, and the Edu Care Programme.